SaimonL/namecheap-dynamic-dns/README.md

 ## Usage

 In order to use this gem you must first create a YML file that tells this gem information about what are the domain/s to target and some additional information.
-Also you will need to have connection to Internet.
+You control the run time interval either through ruby script via cronjob or by rails.
+I recommend at least 5 minutes gap in-between checks.
+Some DNS takes time to update.

-If you are in highly secure site then the following domains needs to be white listed:
+You will need to have connection to Internet.If you are in highly secure site then the following domains needs to be white listed:
 * dynamicdns.park-your-domain.com
 * whatismyip.akamai.com